 Is there any maintenance required after a fat transplantation and liposuction combination procedure?

 There is no specific maintenance needed for areas where the fat has been removed.
 For the area where the fat transplantation was performed, the grafted fat may dissipate over time.
 Typically in high animation areas (like the face), fat transplantation may last 1-3 years.
 In low movement body zones (like the breast and buttock) the fat transplantation will quite often last several years.
 However, with age all fat is broken down and lost, so repeat volumization procedures, (either fat grafting again or off the shelf fillers such long-lasting Juvederm Voluma) may be required.

 Dr. Mulholland recommends maintenance of the skin-tightening effect.
 On the areas where fat was removed, body heating treatments are usually required to keep the skin looking tight.
 Dr. Mulholland may utilize a combination of bulk heating radiofrequency devices to ensure the best possible skin contraction, such as Venus Freeze, Accent®, Exilis®, the VASERShape™, the Forma™ or Thermage® Body.
 Upon completion of your series of post-operative treatments, SpaMedica recommends a single treatment every three months to maintain skin tautness, elasticity, and contour.

 How much will a fat transplantation and liposuction combination procedure cost?

 Pricing is dependent on size, amount of fat, and number of areas to be treated.
-In general, patients will find single-zone VASERLipo will start at between $3,999.00 to $6,999.00 for the first zone.
+In general, patients will find single-zone VASERLipo will starts from $3,999.00 for the first zone.
 Subsequent zone discounting for the second, third or fourth zones will be applied.
-Generally, depending on the size of the patient and their Body Mass Index (BMI), you can have liposuction on three to four zones for $9,999.00.
-The fat transplantation component of the procedure is usually $3999 for one large zone (for example, an entire face, breasts or buttocks).
+Generally, depending on the size of the patient and their Body Mass Index (BMI), you can have liposuction on three to four zones starting from $9,999.00.
+The fat transplantation component of the procedure is usually begins from $3999 for one large zone (for example, an entire face, breasts or buttocks).

 Why choose SpaMedica and Dr. Mulholland for my a fat transplantation and liposuction combination procedure?